jessiegargner4/cs413-Team6/Project3_Audio/README.md

 *	Jessie Gardner:	Created	hero	sprite,	animation	sequence,	title	screen,	and	event handling
 *	Georgia Buchanan:	Created	turkey sprite, normal and colored block sprites, mountain background with bushes, trees, and a sky for the actual playing rooms, instruction screen, win screen with animation and fail screen with animation.
-*	Vidal Martinez:	Created	enemy	sprite,	animation	sequence,	end	screen,	and enemy	AI
+*	Vidal Martinez:	Updated turkey sprite, turkey animations, player movement, created background trees and clouds tile set, created ground sprites with nine splice to have flexible platforms, setup the physics for turkey movement and platform collision.